Data-Engineering-Weekly/dataengineeringweekly/README.md

 # Data Engineering Weekly
 Weekly Data Engineering Newsletter

 The data engineering weekly newsletter started with a mission of reflecting views on the latest developments in the data engineering world.
 Every week we publish selected blog posts in the newsletters and share thoughts on them.
-One question I always get is how to contribute to the newsletters.
-The Github repo is a logical next step for the data engineering weekly to open up the community to contribute to the weekly newsletters.
+Data Engineering Weekly currently accepts contributions in two forms.
+1. Founder story.
+See the announcement for the [founder story](https://www.dataengineeringweekly.com/p/launching-the-data-founder-story).
+2. Article contribution.

+# how can I contribute founder story
+The founder's story will be published every Wednesday as a separate edition.

+Open a pull request with a simple .md file with a title and a one-pager about what you're working.

+You could also point to a blog post you already published, given that the data engineering weekly can republish the content.

-# Sounds great, how can I contribute articles?
+# how can I contribute articles?

 It is simple, open a pull request with the article title under the weekly folder.
 Please read the contributing guidelines before submitting the request.